 I am also surprised by how many people just accept performance anxiety as a given.
 My general advice to anybody is to accept nothing without exploring all other possible options.

-These are the people who might benefit most from this pod cast.
-If you know anybody who might appreciate this pod cast please forward it to them.
+These are the people who might benefit most from this video.
+If you know anybody who might appreciate this video please forward it to them.